QubesOS/qubes-doc/introduction/support.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Previously, the only option for a forum-like experience was to interact with our mailing lists via Google Groups, but we understand all too well that the privacy implications and user experience were unacceptable for many members of our community, especially with the recent addition of a sign-in requirement to view threads.
 Many of you value the lower barrier to entry, organization, ease-of-use, and modern social features that today’s forums support.
-Moreover, Discourse `features email integration <https://forum.qubes-os.org/t/using-the-forum-via-email/533>`__ for those who still prefer the traditional mailing list format.
+Moreover, Discourse :topic:`features email integration <using-the-forum-via-email/533>` for those who still prefer the traditional mailing list format.

 How is this different from our mailing lists?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^